Self-Supervised Multisensory Pretraining for Contact-Rich Robot Reinforcement Learning: Experiments and Results

 \subsection{Real World Experiments}

-We conduct the Peg Insertion and Push Cube tasks in the real world using a Franka robot arm with a wrist-mounted FT-sensor and a custom end-effector.
+We conduct the Peg Insertion and Push Cube tasks in the real world using a Franka robot arm with a wrist-mounted FT-sensor and a custom endeffector.
 The observation space consists of endeffector position and velocity as proprioception, four force torque readings and an downsampled 64 by 64 RGB image from the 3rd person RealSense camera for both tasks.
 Peg and hole are both 3d printed.
 The robot needs to align the orientation of the triangular peg and place it precisely to fully insert the peg and complete the task.
 In Push Cube the agent needs to push the 7.5 cm block to the 15 cm away goal location.
 Successful episodes are detected with the endeffector position in Peg Insertion and an aruco marker and a second camera in the Push Cube task.
 The starting position of the robot is randomized and we use a sparse reward of +1 upon success in both tasks.
 An overview of the setup and results can be found in Figure~\ref{fig:real_peg} and \ref{fig:real_pushcube}.

 We build upon the SERL-package \cite{luo2024serl} and use a cartesian impedance controller for safe interaction.
 The multisensory encoder is pretrained with data from 20 demonstrations and \textasciitilde 2,000 samples of play data, resulting in a total of \textasciitilde 3,000 samples.
 Downstream tasks are trained directly on the real system for only 6,000 environment interactions with the proposed RLPD~\cite{ball_efficient_2023} algorithm from SERL.
 We pretrain for 6,000 steps in Peg Insertion, updating critic and actor twice per online sample.
 For Push Cube, due to higher vision variance, we use 10,000 update steps and apply four critic and one actor update step per online interaction to obtain meaningful representations and efficient training.
-The complete training pipeline, including data collection, pretraining, and online RL, learns the final policy in less than 55 minutes for both tasks.
+The complete training pipeline, including data collection, pretraining, and online RL, learns the final policy in less than 55 minutes for both tasks. \diff{}{Compared to prior real-world multisensory RL methods~\cite{lee_making_2018, chen_visuo-tactile_2022}, our approach requires only a fraction of the data (3 \% pretraining data in Peg Insertion) and training time (< 20 \%) to learn the final policy.}